ryan-allan/API/1.3/CONTENTS/POSTBACKS/POSTBACK_SMS+MMS_MO.md

 <strong>SMS MO General Information:</strong>
 To receive SMS MO postback notifications you need to have that option enabled in your account.
-Once the SMS MO postback is enabled you will start receiving HTTP Posts on URL of your choice for each SMS MO received related to your account.
+Once the SMS MO postback is enabled you will start receiving HTTP Posts on the URL of your choice for each SMS MO received related to your account.

 <strong>MMS MO General Information</strong>